lj-ditrapani/tic-tac-toe/README.md

 - POST /reset
     - when in GameOver state, either player can request a new game
 - POST /accept-reset
-    - when in reset state, accept to move to Turn
+    - when in reset state; next state is Turn
 - POST /quit
-    - when in GameOver or Reset state, a player can quit
+    - when in GameOver, Reset, or Ready state, a player can quit
 - POST /acknowledge-quit
-    - when in Quit state, accept to move to Ready
+    - when in Quit state; next state is Ready

 Status string: 12 characters with format PSSCCCCCCCCC where
 - P: Player